Chairman meets new Archbishop of Westminster and appoints a new Trustee.

 Charity EGM

 An Extra Ordinary General Meeting of the charity was held yesterday at the Royal Ivy Bush Hotel Carmarthen.
-Unfortunately the chair of trustees Mary Thorley will be moving to England in the near future due to family commitments and therefore felt it in the best interests of the charity for a new chairperson to be appointed and also Trustees and volunteers alike.
+Unfortunately the chair of trustees Mary Thorley will be moving to England in the near future due to family commitments and therefore felt it in the best interests of the charity for a new chairperson to be appointed and also trustees and volunteers alike.
 Mary will however remain a trustee for the foreseeable future.

 Richard Goodridge MBE.JP.
 KHS was reappointed a trustee and also interim chairman and Andy Edwards was welcomed on board as a new volunteer to the group who will help out in the grass cutting of the cemetery.
 Huw Michael was appointed treasurer and Janet Williams the secretary.
 Also Chris Dzioba was again welcomed back as a Trustee.
 Sadly both Professor Tony Curtis and his wife Margaret will be retiring as Trustees next month having completed ten years service as founder members of the charity.
 They have both shown huge commitment and dedication to the charities aims and objectives and we are sorry to lose their wealth of knowledge and experience but know that they will continue to support us as Friends.
+Richard also expressed his gratitude to the outgoing Chair – Dr Mary Thorley PhD who ensured the charity continued it’s role in maintaining the cemetery and whose contribution and commitment was greatly appreciated.

 Richard Goodridge, the interim chairman said “ I am happy to take on the role of interim chairman in the hope that before too long a new person with enthusiasm and a love of history will be able to take over this really wonderful and interesting role.
 I am sure that in the near future I will be able to hand over the baton to the next generation for the future maintenance and upkeep of this special place in our history” “It is hugely important that the charity looks to the future and plans for the future upkeep and maintenance of what is a very large open historic space in the centre of Carmarthen Town.
 In particular the volunteers who cut the grass and trim the edges and restore the memorials, it is their role that is most important as their present age range on average is nearly 70 years of age and whilst they are happy to keep going, there will come a time when they too will have to hang up their wellies” “ The charity is continually on the lookout for anyone interested in joining the volunteers and also becoming a trustee and if there is anyone out there who feels they can lend a hand in some way then please do get in touch with me” Details can be found on the CONTACT page.
 “Finally I would like to personally welcome the Right Reverend Dorrien Davies, Bishop of St David’s as our new Patron.I know he shares with me the importance of this cemetery and the history within and will be a huge asset to the Charity”